 During our visit to Caldas we got invited to the home of a fellow American who purchased a lovely home in a small parish about 15 minutes from Caldas.
 The town didn’t look like much when we drove through, so we were really surprised to discover the area has all kinds of amazing amenities.

 In addition to larger homes with more land space than cities tend to offer, the town has an orchestra, pilates studio, etc. and many other things that enhance the quality of life.
-I was not expecting that, so I thought I would include this information here.
+I was not expecting that from such a small town.

-While part of me loves the idea of finding the perfect little home right on the beach with great views, I realize that comes with some cons as well.
+While part of me loves the idea of finding the perfect little home right on the beach with great views, I realize that comes with some serious downsides as well.

-From what I understand, many of the SC beach towns are very popular summer hot spots and get very crowded.
+From what I understand, many of the Silver Coast beach towns are very popular summer hot spots and get very crowded.
 Then, once the season is over many businesses shutter leaving a bit of a ghost town.

 Like any good beach goer from Northern California, I love having a foggy ethereal beach to myself.
-I’m just not sure the lived experience would live up to my imagination.
-I might rather be somewhere like Caldas that provides easy access without having to be in the throng.
+I’m just not sure the experience would live up to my imagination.
+I might rather be somewhere like Caldas that provides easy access to the beach without having to be in the throng.

 Since I didn’t spend enough time investigating these towns, I’m just going to give a quick 1 sentence opinion.
 If you are interested in any of these areas, you’ll want to look further than my snapshot opinions.

-Obidos (medieval village not on the beach) – very cute place I would love to bring my mother.
-You can live outside the historical tourist center, but I don’t know what that kind of environment would be like with so many tourists bussing in and out every day
+Obidos (medieval village not on the beach) – very cute place where I would love to bring my mother when she visits.
+You can live outside the historical tourist center, but I don’t know what that kind of environment would be like with so many tourists bussing in and out every day.

-Peniche – Not my favorite.
+Peniche – This was not my favorite place in Portugal.
 Fish processing at the main beach didn’t smell very good.
-Other better beaches were available but took a bit for us to find
+Other better beaches were available but took a bit for us to find.

-The one exception I might make to my comments in the previous photo would be to live in Lourinhã.
+Lourinhã – The one exception I might make to living in these popular beach towns would be to live in Lourinhã.
 That’s because at about 8 minutes from the stunning Areia Branca beach, it’s an actual town where people live and not just a tourist destination.

 There were still a number of tourists at the beach when we visited, but they seemed to be mostly Portuguese compared to the international crowd in Ericeira.